-Since January 2009, more than 500 living donors across Canada have shared the gift of life through the national Kidney Paired Donation program, including 90 non-directed (not directed towards a friend or family member) anonymous donors.
+Since January 2009, more hundreds of living donors across Canada have shared the gift of life through the national Kidney Paired Donation program, including many non-directed (not directed towards a friend or family member) anonymous donors.

 There are 23 Living Kidney Donation and Transplant Programs involved in the Kidney Paired Donation program across Canada.